neeleshg/aws-graylog-installer/README.md

 # aws-graylog-installer
-Terraform template which installs Graylog on single server.
+./single-node: Terraform template which installs Graylog on single server.

+cd ./single-node
+terraform plan
+terraform apply

+It will launch an instance in AWS for graylog